-India Art Fair is an occasion to celebrate art, artists, and the art market, not a time for negativity, and definitely not for reading Georgina Adam’s terrifying book, Dark Side of the Boom.
-It’s as engrossing as a thriller, and about as blood-curdling.
-Adam, an art writer for FT and The Art Newspaper, has shadowed the global art market closely — and here she spills it all, blood, gore and entrails.
+India Art Fair is an occasion to celebrate art, artists, and the art market, not a time for negativity, and definitely not for reading Georgina Adam’s terrifying book, The Art Newspaper, has shadowed the global art market closely — and here she spills it all, blood, gore and entrails.

 Today’s art market is as much a focus of global attention as it is of fluctuations and trends, of supply and demand.
 For years, stories and rumours have done the rounds of all that is bizarre or absurd — from massive factories where artists produce art on a gigantic scale with the help of scores of assistants, to contemporary artists signing their artworks then declining ownership because the value they received no longer meets their current expectations.
 Artists, galleries, dealers, investors, collectors, they’re all bound by a relationship that can, by turns, be abusive and exploitative.
 Ownership, copyright, re-use, the legal tangle over ownership of creative content, all these, however fascinating, are a portent of the times and likely to lead to massive legal entanglements.
 Despite her disclaimer that the excesses she writes about touch only a minuscule part of the market, its value and muscle has a far deeper impact.